-According to the Hearing Loss Association of America, 48 million Americans are living with some degree of hearing loss.
+According to the Hearing Loss Association of America, 48 million Americans are living with some degree of hearing loss, and it’s estimated that as much as 19 percent of Canadians have mild or worse hearing loss.
 Additionally, people experiencing hearing loss wait an average of 7 years before seeking help for their condition.

 Sometimes it’s difficult to tell if you have hearing loss, because you may be able to hear soft noises quite well, but not be able to understand when someone is talking to you in a crowded room.
 This is why hearing tests are so important.
 They not only check both ears, but they also help you evaluate whether you have hearing loss across frequencies or other conditions that make hearing difficult.
 You could, for example, have hearing loss in the high-frequency ranges, but hear low-frequency sounds well.
 The possibilities are endless, and only a test can give you an accurate sense of whether you have hearing loss, how bad it is, and whether you need to get treatment.

 You should consider a hearing test if any of the following apply to you: